Animal Cafes

 Is It Worth the Hype?

-Honestly, yes.
+Yes.
 The novelty factor alone makes it memorable, but what wins people over is how genuinely affectionate micro pigs are.
 They seek out human contact and seem to enjoy the attention.

 Ethical Considerations